gaman547/CyberSec-HomeLab/README.md

 ![pfSense_LAN_interface](https://github.com/gaman547/CyberSec-HomeLab/blob/main/images/pfSense-LAN-interface.png)

-Next I pressed Enter as we do not want any upstream gateway for LAN interface.
+> 💡 I pressed Enter as we do not want any upstream gateway for LAN interface.

 I continued with the following configuration.